 Meet the Advocates

 Janelle was born and raised in Cameron, NY, one of eight children.
 She was born with a physical disability and has felt as though she was seen only as her disability by many people throughout her life.
 Her Speakers Bureau graduation speech title, “Disability Does Not Define Me,” captures her perspective on her physical abilities’ impact on her life these days.
 Janelle now lives in Bradford, NY with her husband and works in Bath.

-- The impact of ableism on differently-abled people.
+- The impact of ableism on differently-abled people

-- the benefits “cliff”
+- The benefits “cliff”

 A Southern Tier native, Jackie has lived experience with hunger, financial insecurity, and trauma.
 While struggling to survive, she often felt invisible and like her voice went unheard.
 She became familiar with the Food Bank after attending a listening session.
-Through the Speakers Bureau Jackie gained skills and built connections that have accelerated her personal and professional growth.
+Through the Community Advocates Program, Jackie gained skills and built connections that have accelerated her personal and professional growth.
 Jackie is very engaged in her community, including serving on the board of a local nonprofit organization.
 A mother to four children, Jackie is committed to using her experiences to build a better life for her family and a stronger, more equitable Southern Tier community for her neighbors.

 - How to advocate for mothers living on a limited income